godotengine/godot-docs/about/faq.rst

-All the contents of this accompanying documentation are published under the permissive Creative Commons Attribution 3.0 (`CC-BY 3.0 <https://creativecommons.org/licenses/by/3.0/>`_) license, with attribution to "Juan Linietsky, Ariel Manzur and the Godot Engine community".
+All the contents of this accompanying documentation are published under the permissive Creative Commons Attribution 3.0 (`CC-BY 3.0 <https://creativecommons.org/licenses/by/3.0/>`_) license, with attribution to "Juan Linietsky, Ariel Manzur and the Godot Engine community."

 Logos and icons are generally under the same Creative Commons license.
 Note that some third-party libraries included with Godot's source code may have